davidh83110/davidblog2016/_posts/2019-12-05-aws-saa-pass.md

 我第一個使用的是 A Cloud Guru.

-The first course I bought was `A Cloud Guru` and it was very po
+The first course I bought was `A Cloud Guru` and it was very helpful, but the mega tests might be a little bit difficult to a new guy on AWS.
+I will suggest you to purchase this course but don't feel frustrating if you get a bad score.
+That's pretty noraml.
+But I will recommend you to do the section tests, that will let you know what's the point of the service.

 [A Cloud Guru - Udemy](https://www.udemy.com/course/aws-certified-solutions-architect-associate/)